Fragile topological insulators protected by rotation symmetry without spin-orbit coupling: Surface theory

 \section{Surface theory}

 According to the K-theory classification of topological insulators in which the number of filled bands is arbitrary, there is no stable topological phase in class AI in one, two, and three spatial dimensions.
-However, it is known that a fixed number of filled bands can host a topological insulator phase with gapless surface states, which is the so-called fragile topological insulator.
+However, it is known that a fixed number of filled bands can host a fragile topological insulator phase with gapless surface states.
 A representative example is the Fu model of a 3D spinless insulator that has surface states with quadratic band touching.
+Note that the symmetry-based indicators under $C_4$ and TR symmetries are not able to capture the nontrivial fragile topology of the Fu model~\cite{Song2020fragile}.
 Key ingredients of the model are C$_4$ rotation symmetry and pseudo-spin basis consisting of two orbital states with finite angular momenta.
 In this basis, the $C_4$ operator has a two-dimensional (2D) representation under TR symmetry, and the energy band structure has two-fold degeneracy, similar to the Kramers degeneracy, at the $C_4T$ invariant points in the Brillouin zone (BZ).
 In the following subsections we first review the Fu model and its surface theory in Sec.~\ref{sec:revew_Fumodel}.
 We generalize the model to the cases with $C_n$ symmetry ($n=2, 4, 6$) and develop the surface theory in terms of arbitrary orbital pseudo-spin states in Sec.~\ref{sec:surftheory_pseudo}.
 We then show the emergence of $n$ surface Dirac cones under $C_n$ and TR symmetries in Sec.~\ref{sec:surf_Dirac}.
+Finally, we define two surface topological numbers protecting gapless surface states and discuss surface anomaly in Sec.~\ref{sec:surface_anomaly}.